-Chemistry/Biochemistry Major with Standard Option, Bachelor of Science (BS)
+Chemistry/Biochemistry–Chemistry Major, Bachelor of Science (BS)

 This major program provides the normal preparation in chemistry for students planning employment as chemists and considerable chemical background in preparation for careers outside chemistry.
 It is appropriate for some students who plan to enter professional schools such as dentistry, or public and environmental health.

-Notes: a computer programming course is strongly recommended–see your chemistry/biochemistry advisor.
+Note: a computer programming course is strongly recommended–see your chemistry/biochemistry advisor.

 Grade Requirements: due to the cumulative nature of chemistry courses, the department strongly recommends that students receive a grade ≥C in all prerequisite chemistry courses.